Yimura/AsyncLogger/README.md

 Modern Asyncronous Logger using C++20 and std::format (falls back on fmt::format if not available).

+## CMake variables

+ - `USE_FMT` : Force AsyncLogger to use fmt formatting instead of std formatting if it's available.

 ## How to use

 Very simple example application showing how to implement it.